A.

 Correct- One must not boast of one's own success.

-89. 'Either' or 'neither' is used only in speaking of two persons or things; 'any', 'no one' and 'none' is used in speaking of more than two.
+89. 'Either' or 'neither' is used only in speaking of two persons or things;

 1. Incorrect- Anyone of these two roads leads to the railway station.